-Wild deer affect many different aspects of living in Port Macquarie: they create a traffic hazard on the roads; browse on private and commercial gardens; and reduce the ecological integrity of our bushland with negative impacts on flora and fauna habitat.
+Wild deer affect many different aspects of living in Port Macquarie, they create a traffic hazard on the roads; browse on private and commercial gardens; and reduce the ecological integrity of our bushland with negative impacts on flora and fauna habitat.

-Research into Deer Population Size
+Feral Deer Population Size

-Research into Disease Prevalence within the Deer Population
+Disease Prevalence within the Feral Deer Population

-Hastings Wild Deer Working Group and Strategy
+Hastings Feral Deer Working Group and Strategy

-This page was last updated on: 12 March 2019
+This page was last updated on: 13 May 2021